contentstack/live-preview-sdk/docs/live-preview-configs.md

 ## `init()`

-The `init()` method initializes the Live Preview SDK by setting up the necessary event listeners.
+The `init()` method initializes the Live Preview Utils SDK by setting up the necessary event listeners.
 ​
 The `init()` method accepts one object as configuration.
 The following explains all the options available for configuration.